PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 **Class Resource Lists**

 Class Resource Lists can be used to instruct SPARQL generated from an Update Specification to expect static references to a class at a specific location in the graph pattern.
-Currently they can also be used as placeholders for Instances or Literals, but this should not be considered a valid use case going forwards.
 A range feature defines what classes are allowed for a Class Resource List to represent.
 For example, a Class Resource List could be defined with ranges in the following manner:

 ```
 :genderIdentityClassList